Paint Problem Solver

 Repair

-• Wash the vehicle with soap and hot water, rinse and dry
+- Wash with soap and hot water, rinse and dry.

-• Wash with baking soda solution and rinse thoroughly.
-(One tablespoon baking soda per one quart water.)
+- Wash with baking soda solution (1 tbsp per 1 qt water) and rinse thoroughly.

-• If refinishing is necessary, sand to remove damaged area with appropriate grit sandpaper, wash with a baking soda solution, then refinish.
-In severe cases, the finish must be removed to bare metal.
+- If refinishing is necessary, sand to remove damaged area, wash with baking soda solution, then refinish.

 Prevention

-• Remove harmful water soluble contaminants by regularly washing with detergent and clear water.
+- Remove harmful contaminants by regularly washing with detergent and water.

-• Refinish with an acrylic urethane basecoat/clearcoat system to provide the maximum protection.
+- Refinish with an acrylic urethane basecoat/clearcoat system for maximum protection.

 Loss of adhesion of the paint film to the substrate caused by an impact from stones or other hard objects.